 A credit card minimum payment is usually calculated as a flat percentage of your total balance, although some credit card issuers may add new interest, fees and/or past due amounts to your minimum payment.

-Even paying less than the minimum on your credit cards has serious consequences.
+Paying less than the minimum on your credit cards can have serious consequences.
 Credit card issuers treat any credit card payment below the minimum as a missed payment, which can have negative effects on your credit score and credit history.

 If you don’t make the minimum payment on your credit card, your missed payment will be reported to the three major credit bureaus: Equifax, Experian and TransUnion.
 The missed payment will appear as a derogatory mark on your credit history, and the negative mark could remain on your credit reports for seven years.